CVanchieri/CS-ProblemSolvingFrameWork/Getting-Your-C-Compiler-Installed.md

 If you're not running Windows 10 or higher, this is the only option.

+**_WARNING!!!
+Any programs you compile with Cygwin will only run within Cygwin.
+They will not function in regular Windows/DOS, Linux, or Mac._**

 * [Install Cygwin](https://cygwin.com/install.html).
 * Launch a _Windows_ command prompt.
 * Install the necessary packages by running the Cygwin Setup utility.